vgm236/final-project-prices/README.md

 394     SS68023             Tax return preparation and other accounting fees 395     SSEA011             College textbooks
-396     SSFV031A            Food at elementary and secondary schools 397     SSGE013             Infants' equipment
+396     SSFV031A            Food at elementary and secondary schools 397     SSGE013             Infants equipment
-398     SSHJ031             Infants' furniture
+398     SSHJ031             Infants furniture
 ---------------------------------------------------------
 PLEASE CHOOSE THE CODE OF THE ITEMS IN THE LIST ABOVE
-Example: SSHJ031 (for Infants' furniture)
+Example: SSHJ031 (for Infants furniture)
 ---------------------------------------------------------
 Please input code: AA0
 Please input initial year (Example: 2000): 2000